mmistakes/made-mistakes-jekyll/_posts/paperfaces/2012-12-31-santa-claus-portrait.md

 ---
 layout: media
-title: "The big main in red"
+title: "The big man in red"
 excerpt: "PaperFaces portrait of Santa Claus drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-santa-claus-lg.jpg